JachimmaChristian/Analyzing-Healthcare-Data-in-PowerBI/README.md

 :-----------------------:|:---------------------------:
 ![](healthcare10.png)                    |![](healthcare11.png)

-Placing these in a table visual and using conditional formatting to indicate where values of average cost and LOS days are higher or equal to the overall values.
+I placed these measures in a table visual and used conditional formatting to indicate where values of average cost and LOS days are higher or equal to the overall values.

 Let's investigate further to see which hospitals stand out as outliers.
 We'll be using a dynamic quadrant chart to achieve this.

 ![](healthcare7.png)

 To highlight the outliers I created a Scatter chart that displays Average LOS Days vs Average Cost per Discharge with each hospital as a distinct dot and added two average lines to the chart.
 To enhance the chart further I added Total Discharges as bubble size and coloured the bubbles by health service area.
-Lastly I added one more reference line for 90th percentile so that values that fall outside this line are our outliers.
+Lastly, I added one more reference line for the 90th percentile so that values that fall outside this line are our outliers.

 ![](healthcare12.png)

-Before diving into the root cause analysis, I was asked by my boss to account for surgical program size, Our source data doesn't explicitly state the surgical program size, so I created a new table using DAX function that summarizes total discharges and surgeons by hospital next I updated my data model to join the hospital_discharges table with the surgical_program_volume_summary, I grouped the Total discharges in 200s then labelled them into a more defining group that became our column for Surgical Program Size.
+Before diving into the root cause analysis, my boss asked me to account for surgical program size.
+Our source data doesn't explicitly state the surgical program size, so I created a new table using DAX functions that summarize total discharges and surgeons by hospital next I updated my data model to join the hospital_discharges table with the surgical_program_volume_summary table, I grouped the Total discharges in 200s then labelled them into a more defining group that became our column for Surgical Program Size.

- New Table Created using Dax |     Data Modelling    | New column created using Dax :---------------------------:|:---------------------:|:---------------------:
+ surgical_program_volume_summary table created using Dax |    Data Modelling    | Surgical Program Size column created using Dax
+:---------------------------:|:---------------------:|:---------------------:
 ![](healthcare13.png)          |![](healthcare15.png)  |![](healthcare14.png)

-Now let's proceed to investigate the root cause impacting cost and LOS, the clinical advisor has provided a list of factors that they want to assess they include:
+Now let's proceed to investigate the root cause impacting cost and LOS, the clinical advisor has provided a list of factors that they want to assess:

 Risk of mortality
 Severity of illness description